FCC certification for US market entry

 CETECOM is accredited and recognized by the FCC as an official laboratory, and we are thus able to perform all relevant regulatory tests necessary to start the approval process.
 In addition to the required tests, we can also offer you the handling of the certification process through our TCBs and thus a complete FCC approval from a single source.

-On our website you will find more information about our test and certification services.
+On our website you will find more information about our product testing and certification services.
 For more information on FCC requirements and the FCC Certification Label, as well as many other approval regimes, please see our CETECOM CERT certification database.

 * An FCC certification can also be considered as the basis for approval in many countries around the world, as the associated test scope covers a wide range of local test requirements.
 These include, among others, Mexico, Chile or Argentina.